 Before your baby arrives, research qualified and accredited lactation consultants in your area.
 Ask friends, family members, your midwife or even your GP for recommendations.
 Keep the number of any recommendation to hand, as you might need it – there is no breastfeeding problem a lactation consultant cannot fix!

-Consultations and home visit costs may vary but, realistically, an hour with a lactation consultant is cheaper than a couple months supply of baby formula.
+Consultations and home visit costs may vary but, realistically, an hour with a lactation consultant is cheaper than a couple of months supply of baby formula.

 Don’t Give Up On A Bad Day

 Stopping breastfeeding might be an easy decision for some mothers, but one thing is for sure, never give up on a bad day.
 If you are struggling, ask for help and contact a breastfeeding consultant.
 There is a solution to every problem but remember, no matter what happens along the road of your breastfeeding journey, be proud of what you have achieved.

 You May Also Enjoy 41 Reasons You Know You’re Mom to a New Baby

 Aside from all the health benefits, one of the things I have learnt throughout my own breastfeeding experience is that boobies fix everything!
 Don’t knock it until you try it, and if you have friends or family members starting out on their breastfeeding journey, drop by with a cake and support them in any way you can.

 Sign up for Netflix, keep the snacks in reach, sit back and enjoy those long nursing sessions, because I can promise you something – they do not last forever.

 What are your tips for breastfeeding a newborn?
 Leave a comment below and let us know – we’d love to hear from you!